 Implantable Collamer® Lens (ICL)

 Visian ICL is effective at improving myopia at nearly any severity, and some forms of astigmatism.
-It’s similar to RLE, but rather than removing the eye’s lens entirely, a high-tech Implantable Collamer® Lens (ICL) is placed between the iris and the natural lens.
+It’s similar to CLE/RLE, but rather than removing the eye’s lens entirely, a high-tech Implantable Collamer® Lens (ICL) is placed between the iris and the natural lens.
 Due to the nature of the procedure, it’s also entirely reversible and repeatable: the ICL can be removed or exchanged if your vision changes.

 Corrective Eyewear: Glasses and Contact Lenses

 While we’re endlessly proud of our surgical team and surgery options, some patients with more mild refractive vision errors are happy to get by with a simple pair of glasses or shipment of contact lenses.
 Various lenses for both glasses and contact lenses can correct for most refractive errors, but many patients prefer the long-term convenience offered by refractive surgery.

 Refractive Vision Issues at Lusk Eye Specialists

 Refractive vision issues can be complex, forcing you to navigate an array of different conditions and surgical procedures.
 At Lusk Eye Specialists, we’ll help make it a little simpler for you.
 With our highly-experienced team of eye surgeons and eye doctors, our state-of-the-art surgical solutions, and our compassionate, patient-oriented care, we can help you explore your options and figure out how we can get your eyesight to the best place it can possibly be.